 The Sustainable Investment Policy for Didner & Gerge Fonder consists of many parts.
 Didner & Gerge Fonder AB (“the Fund Company”) was formed 18 July 1994 and was granted to authorisation to conduct fund business on 20 October 1994.
-At present, the company’s business comprises management of five equity funds.
+At present, the company’s business comprises management of six equity funds (in Swedish).
 The Fund Company’s fundamental view is that a well-managed company is one that respects international norms and agreements regarding human rights, labour, the environment and corruption.
 Responsible and sustainable conduct is in the best interests of our unitholders and ourselves.
 Accordingly, we take a long-term perspective when we invest.
 Our constant ambition is to find companies that understand the importance of conserving resources and minimising risk.

 Scope